-One of the benefits my clients often tell me about using the Clarity Compass, is how it helps them to avoid creating “fires” before they start to rage.
+One of the benefits my clients often tell me about using the Clarity Compass is how it helps them to avoid creating “fires” before they start to rage.

-Here’s a recent example.

-Courtney is the CFO of a major healthcare research institution.
+Here’s a recent example: Courtney is the CFO of a major healthcare research institution.
 Her peer, Erica, had sent out an email to their entire team with detailed complaints about Courtney’s actions while working on a project together.
-Courtney was both confused and devastated at Erica’s email, and asked me to help consult through the situation.
+Courtney was both confused and devastated at Erica’s email and asked me to help consult them through the situation.
 Our objective during the session was to aid both Courtney and Erica in seeing the chaos, confusion, and upset they had caused in hopes of avoiding future mishaps.